“Entry-level position seeking five years of experience.”

 Do you have a clean driving record, current driver’s license, and the patience to deal with a bus full of children?
 It might be time to consider a career as a school bus driver.

-School bus drivers can make a fairly good salary, and with the extensive time off during school vacations, those extra hours can be filled with side gigs.
+School bus drivers can make a fairly good salary, and with the extensive time off during school vacations, those extra hours can be filled with side hustles.

 16. Legal Assistant